mbenke/zpf2013/Slides/05/monad.md

   -- fmap :: (a -> b) -> W a -> W b
   fmap f (W a) = W (f a)

-class Pointed f where
-  pure :: a -> f a

 instance Pointed W where
   pure = W